Mowbray-R-V/Graph-based-RL4CO/README.md

 The repository is designed to give newcomers a clear overview of the different approaches for representing structured data such as graphs, and how these representations can be leveraged across various downstream tasks.

-If any authors prefer their papers not to be listed here, please feel free to reach out.
+If any authors prefer their  not to be listed here, please feel free to reach out.
 (**This repository is actively under development.
 We appreciate any constructive comments and suggestions.**)

 You are welcome to contribute!
 If you find a paper that is not yet included, please open an issue or submit a pull request.

-# ⭐ Tutorials
+# ⭐ Tutorials and Workshops
 1. [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/)
 2. [Geometric deep learning book](https://geometricdeeplearning.com/book/)
 3. [Math behind GNN ](https://rish-16.github.io/posts/gnn-math/)